nethe550/multiplayer-chess/README.md

 - `<your-hostname>` is the host name of whatever you're running the server off of.
 (Usually `localhost`)
 - `<your-port>` is the port number you specified in config.json (default: 3000)

+# Updates
+## v1.0.1
+- Added room availability display on room join menu
+- Fixed error with status saying player is in check by themselves
+- Fixed CSS for Chrome-based browsers
+- Fixed CSS for Safari-based browsers
+- Theme switcher now stores preference as a cookie
+- Styled the chess board to match the themes better
+- Auto-resize chess board on window resize for reactive layout
+- Fixed some invalid state situations caused by joining / leaving the same game multiple times
+- Fixed usability on mobile devices